Advanced list of CS:GO console commands

 Pay attention to the values of the CS GO commands.
 There is a general “0/1” rule for most of them, where “1” enables the command’s effect, and “0” disables it.
 If there are other roles for the command value, we specify this in the list.

 If you experience lags while playing CS:GO, try these commands for improving the performance.
 In most situations, the game sets itself perfectly well, but sometimes additional actions will have good effects, especially on old computers.
 The first three are responsible for cs go fps commands.

-- cl_showfps 0-5 – this command activates (1) or disables (0) the FPS indicator.
+- cl_showfps 0-5 – this CS GO FPS command activates (1) or disables (0) the CSGO show FPS indicator, it’s an easy way how to show fps in CSGO.
 If you see how many frames per second your PC can support, you’ll be able to make better decisions about further settings through console commands.
 Use the values 2–5 to display different technical information along with FPS.